oanguenot/webrtcmetrics/README.md

 | **total_rtt_ms_out**         | Number  | Total Round Trip Time since the beginning of the call                                                                                                                                                                                                                      |
 | **track_out**                | String  | The id of the mediastream track associated                                                                                                                                                                                                                                 |                                                                                                                                                                                                                                |
 | **device_out**               | String  | The label of the device associated to the **track_out**                                                                                                                                                                                                                    |

+_Note:_ `mos_emodel_out` and `mos_out` reflects the quality of the audio media sent using a rank from 0 (inaudible) to 4.5 (excellent).
+It is not the quality the remote peer will experience but is a good indicator of the capacity of the local user to send the media to detect a quality issue on the local side

 ### Video statistics